Sort Out Santa's Reindeer

 Presumably millions, perhaps even tens of millions, of reindeer remain across the planet today, though a precise tally is difficult to achieve.
 About ¾ million animals make up the largest known herd, the George River Herd, in Labrador.
 Another million or so animals populate a number of herds (including the Porcupine Herd, America’s best-known) throughout Alaska.
 In that state, reindeer outnumber human residents by a ratio of 3 to 2.
 In Finland, where reindeer races are frequent and well-attended, more than 5,000 reindeer herds occupy over 1/3rd of that nation’s land area.

 Reindeer traverse their frozen world on only 8 toes per animal.
 They are artiodactylic, meaning even-toed, with just two toes per foot forming a split hoof — though they also have two tiny rear vestigial toes or ‘dew-claws’ on each foot.
 Reindeer hoof-pads are soft and spongy in warmer months, to allow the animal to bear on squishy boggy summer tundra, but then turn hard and form a sharp cutting edge in colder months, to provide the creature traction on hard snow and ice.
 As the animals migrate, their flexing hooves and ankles make a distinctive snapping sound, like breaking twigs, which can often be heard for great distances.
 Reindeer use their hooves to push aside snow cover to find their favorite staple — lichen growing low across the plains.
 And it’s apparently not only their favorite food; lichen bread is quite popular throughout Scandinavia.
 The creatures can scent lichens as much as 40” below drifting snow, and thus spend much of their time shuffling and snuffling through the landscape in search of fine grazing. (‘Caribou’ is, in fact, a native term meaning ‘snow-shoveler’.)
-While lichens constitute much of a reindeer’s diet, they are not above dining on birds’ eggs, lemmings, voles, leaves and grasses, as the opportunity arises.
+While lichens constitute much of a reindeer’s diet, they are not above dining on birds’ eggs, lemmings, voles, leaves and grasses, as the opportunities arise.

 The typical migratory path of a reindeer may stretch over 2,000 miles each year, as the animal heads for cooler, breezier coastal plains in summer for food, as well as for relief from clouds of mosquitoes and other predators.
 In peak swarms, a reindeer may lose up to one quart of blood a week to mosquitoes, and consistent reindeer-killers (in addition to lynxes and avalanches) are the warble and nose bot flies.
 With expanding populations and increased development in northern lands, coupled with climate change, older migration routes have often become broken by man’s intrusion or been submerged; some reindeer herders now assist their animals’ migration with boatrides and trucking where necessary.
-If you’d like to view an actual radio-tagged-and-tracked migratory route of an individual reindeer, go to www.taiga.net/satellite/where.html.

 Reindeer have keen sight, hearing and sense of smell.
 They are fast and agile swimmers and can run very fast (up to 50 mph) across forbidding terrain on spreading snowshoe-like hooves.
 They can also carry or pull substantial loads.
 They are well-suited to colder climes, with multiple layers of coarse insulating hair and hairy muzzles.
 The ‘turbinate’ bones in their long snouts pull excess heat and condensation out of their exhalations, returning it in kind, by pre-heating and moderating incoming chillier air.
 Their antlers serve as heat radiators throughout the year’s warmest months.
-This capable and dependable creature has been aiding man for more than 30,000 years; it’s easy to see why it’s a favored choice to pull Santa’s sleigh this time each year.
+This capable and dependable creature has been aiding man for more than 30,000 years; it’s easy to see why it’s a favored choice to pull Santa’s sleigh at holiday time each year.

 - Little-Known Santa No. 17